-- 9.1 Annually annual report will be presented to the Audit Committee will be informed on the performance against this strategy, this forms part of the Internal Audit annual report. - 10.
-Awareness and Training
+9.1 Annually_annual_report_will_be_presented to_the Audit Committee_will_be informed on the performance against this strategy, this forms part of the Internal Audit annual report.

+10. Awareness and Training

 - 10.1 Training and guidance are vital to maintaining the effectiveness of the Anti-Ffraud and Corruption Strategy.
 The Council supports induction and work related training and will ensure that fraud awareness training is provided to all Members, Senior Accountable Officers and the workforce and Senior Managers of the Council. - 10.2 Officers The within Internal Audit team will receive specific training to ensure compliance with professional standards and relevant legislation. - 10.3 In order to raise awareness of this strategy, and fraud and corruption in general, the Council will arrange periodic publicity campaigns and will issue advice encouraging fraud awareness.